 - Colours: Choose warm colours or natural tones, muted and calming such as green and blue.
 Natural tones give rooms a sense of space and the illusion of space even in a small room.
 Make sure your decor is in keeping with your home but again is functional to it’s use.

 - Flooring: This is a great way to bring the outside in, select a laminate flooring in a wood style.
 Not only is laminate easy to care for, clean and maintain it looks as good as wooden flooring but is a much more wallet-friendly option.
 Unlike wooden flooring, laminate doesn’t require specialist cleaning and is easy to lay.

 - Lighting: We looked before at how the correct lighting can improve your mood in the winter.
 It’s surprising the benefits of more natural light on your mood and energy.
 Ensure your home office is never dark or dimly lit, invest in light bulbs that mimic natural daylight and LED light bulbs that stop the artificial orange glow of traditional bulbs.

-- Take a Break : Taking regular breaks gives you the opportunity to relax and unwind your mind.
+- Take a Break: Taking regular breaks gives you the opportunity to relax and unwind your mind.
 A soothing cup of tea or herbal capsules made from soft gelatin if you’re short for time could help revitalize you for the next round of work.
-Even in the winter, to open the front door and stand in your garden.
+Even in the winter you should open the front door and stand in your garden.
 Taking in some deep breaths, in through the nose out through the mouth.
-Concentrate on the act of breathing forget everything else, clearing your mind, reducing stress and anxiety and increasing productivity on your return.
+Concentrate on the act of breathing forget everything else, clear your mind, reduce stress and anxiety and increase productivity on your return.

 The Wildlife Trusts have produced this super infographic on “Nature and Mental Health” which can be downloaded from their website.